muldjord/boris/data/behavs/README.md

 The first example will draw the value of the `somevariable` variable at 2, 2 using a yellow color.
 The second example will draw the value `42` at 2, 2 using a red color.

 ###### Additive drawing
 Per default all drawing routines are performed on the current frame sprite and cleared when moving on to the next.
-By using additive drawing you can begin drawin on one frame, then draw more stuff on subsequent frames, and end the drawing routine on a frame later on.
+By using additive drawing you can begin drawing on one frame, then draw more stuff on subsequent frames, and end the drawing routine on a frame later on.
 It is only after the drawing routine has been ended it will be cleared upon moving on to the next frame.
 * Example:
 ```
 10;75;0;0;;draw begin,draw red point 5 6